-- In standby mode, press the MENU (left) soft key (), then press (for Tools), (for Voice Kit), (for Voice Setting), and (for Sensitivity.
+- In standby mode, press the MENU (ox) key, then press (for Tools), (for Voice Kit), and (for Voice Setting), and (for Voice Sensitivity.
 The following options appear in the display: - Commands Lets you control your phone's sensitivity to spoken voice commands. - Names Lets you control your phone's sensitivity to spoken names from your Contact list. - Use the navigation keys to highlight an option, then press the key to select the highlighted option.
-The selected Sensitivity screen appears in the display. - Use the navigation keys to adjust the selected Sensitivity setting to Reject More spoken commands or names or to Reject Less spoken commands or names.
-Recommended is the setting that works best for most voices and is the factory default setting. - Press the ok key or the OK (left) soft key () to accept the new setting.
+The selected Sensitivity screen appears in the display. - Use the navigation keys to adjust the selected Sensitivity setting to Reject More spoken commands or names or to Reject Less spoken commands or names. - Press the ok key or the OK (left) soft key () to accept the new setting.